bryanedds/Nu/README.md

 - the small but potentially useful F# code library **Prime**, and
 - the game **OmniBlade** that I just barely started on.

-The best way to get started is to pull down the repository with a git client, and to take a look at the following documents, and if studying Aml, to run the *AmlRepl project* from Visual Studio.
+The best way to get started is to pull down the repository with a git client, and to take a look at the following documents -

 The current documentation for the **Nu Game Engine** is found here - https://github.com/bryanedds/OmniBlade/blob/master/Nu/Documentation/Nu%20Game%20Engine.pdf?raw=true

 The current documentation for the **Aml** programming language is found here - https://github.com/bryanedds/OmniBlade/tree/master/Aml/Documentation

+If you're looking at Aml, run the **AmlRepl project** from Visual Studio and follow its instructions (especially in studying the StdLib Aml code to get a real feel for the language).

-Check out the license for this repository below.
+Finally, please check out the license for this repository below!

+Thanks all for checking out my work so far!

 License
 =======